-Child trafficking victims being let down by UK government, say expertsJanuary 10th, 2014 in Psychology & Psychiatry /
+Child trafficking victims being let down by UK government, say expertsJanuary 10, 2014 in Medicine & Health / Psychology & Psychiatry

 As Human Trafficking Awareness Day is marked across the world tomorrow (11 January), experts from Royal Holloway have condemned the Government for failing to put the welfare of child trafficking victims above concerns about immigration control.